Search sheldonbrown.com and sheldonbrown.org

 Next, lay the wheel on its side, and insert the end of the axle that does not have a cone on it part way into the hub from above.
 (If you are doing a rear hub, make sure that the axle is going in the same way it came out, so that the long end will be on the freewheel side.)
 With the axle blocking the hole in the barrel of the hub, you can install the balls in the upper cup without any risk of having them fall through.

-Now, lift up the wheel and let the axle drop down so that the cone rests on the balls that have just been installed in the cup Hold on to the axle and turn over the wheel.
+Now, lift up the wheel and let the axle drop down so that the cone rests on the balls that have just been installed in the cup.
+Hold onto the axle and turn over the wheel.
 Don't let go of the axle until it is resting on your work surface, or the balls may fall out.
-Install the balls in the other cup and screw on the remaining cone to the axle hand tight.
+Install the balls in the other cup and screw the remaining cone onto the axle hand tight.
 This will secure the assembly so that you can now handle it without risk of dropping bearing balls on the floor.
 Install the lockwasher and locknut, and you are ready to adjust the bearing.

 Adjusting ball bearings of the type used on bicycles is not difficult, but if you haven't done it before it is likely to take some time and patience.
-Don't be in a hurry
+Don't be in a hurry.

 What is meant by "adjustment of bearings" in the case of hubs is basically how far apart the cones are from one another on the axle.
-If they are too close together they will pinch and bind against the balls and the axle will be difficult to turn.
+If they are too close together, they will pinch and bind against the balls, and the axle will be difficult to turn.
 The bearing will have too much friction and the parts will wear out prematurely.
 If the cones are too far apart, everything may roll freely enough, but there will be looseness or play in the bearing, and your wheel will wobble from side to side like loose tooth.
 The ideal is to find the point where the cones are loose enough that the axle turns as freely as it does when the cones are too loose, but with as little play as possible.

 It is meaningless to try to judge the cone adjustment when the locknuts are not tight, because when you tighten the locknut, it changes the cone adjustment.
 What you have to do is to try different adjustments, checking each time for two things--friction and play.